William H. Cate: Congress

-Cate presented credentials as a Democratic member-elect to the Fifty-first Congress where he served from March 4, 1889 until March 5, 1890 when he was succeeded by Lewis P. Featherstone.
+Election challenge

+Cate was removed from his seat following a House investigation.

 Featherstone had contested the election after having been put up as a candidate to oppose Cate by The Agricultural Wheel.
-In an agreement between The Wheel and the Republican Party, the Republicans agreed to support Featherstone against Cate.
+In an agreement between The Wheel and the Republican Party, the Republicans in control of Congress agreed to support Featherstone against Cate.
 In return "The Wheel" agreed to support John M. Clayton against Clifton R. Breckinridge.
 The House Committee on Elections decided in favor of Featherstone, ruling that he won by 86 votes.

+Cate was appointed to return as 2nd Circuit judge following the resignation of J. E. Riddick on October 30, 1890, filling the remainder of the term.

+Return to Congress

-Cate was elected to the Fifty-second Congress which ran from March 4, 1891 until March 3, 1893.
+Cate again challenged Featherstone in the 1890 election, winning by a vote of 15,437 to 14,834.
+Featherstone did not contest the results.
+With his victory, Cate was elected to the Fifty-second Congress which ran from March 4, 1891 until March 3, 1893.

+Cate served on the Railways and Canals Committee, introducing bills to build a railroad bridge across the Black River, and to construct a levee on the nearby Mississippi River.

 He declined to be a candidate for renomination in 1892 to the Fifty-third Congress.

+Later career

 He later resumed the practice of law in Jonesboro, Arkansas.

 Death

 While on a visit in Toledo, Ohio, Cate died of cancer on August 23, 1899 (age 59 years, 285 days).
 He is interred at the City Cemetery in Jonesboro, Arkansas.